py-sdl/py-sdl2/doc/tutorial/pong.rst

 ------------------------
 We have a moving ball that bounces from side to side.
 The next step would be to allow moving one of the paddles around, if the player presses a key.
-The SDL event routines allow us to deal with a huge variety of user and ystem events that could occur for our application, but right now we are only interested in key strokes for the Up and Down keys to move one of the player paddles up or down. ::
+The SDL event routines allow us to deal with a huge variety of user and system events that could occur for our application, but right now we are only interested in key strokes for the Up and Down keys to move one of the player paddles up or down. ::